ralph-holden/ARCTiC/README.md

 ## Jupyter Notebooks

-- In the `notebooks` directory, there are additional jupyter notebooks that were used for augmentation (`augmentation.ipynb`), data split (`split_train_val_test.ipynb`), and examples of training and evaluation scripts.
+- In the `notebooks` directory, there are additional Jupyter Notebooks that were used for augmentation (`augmentation.ipynb`), data split (`split_train_val_test.ipynb`), and examples of training and evaluation scripts.

 ## License